NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 spline = interpolate(x, u, RK_H2(greater_ε))
 ```

 - We may change the precision of floating point calculations.
-Namely it is possible to use Julia standard BigFloat numbers or Double64 - extended precision float type from the package [DoubleFloats](https://github.com/JuliaMath/DoubleFloats.jl):
+Namely, it is possible to use Julia standard BigFloat numbers or Double64 - extended precision float type from the package [DoubleFloats](https://github.com/JuliaMath/DoubleFloats.jl):
 ```julia
 using DoubleFloats